-The following description summarizes the most important terms of our capital stock, as they are expected to be in effect upon the consummation of this offering.
-We expect to adopt an amended and restated certificate of incorporation and amended and restated bylaws in connection with this offering, and this description summarizes the provisions that are expected to be included in such documents.
-This description is not complete and is qualified by reference to the full text of our amended and restated certificate of incorporation and amended and restated bylaws, the forms of which are filed as exhibits to the registration statement of which this prospectus is a part, as well as the applicable provisions of the DGCL.
+The following description summarizes the most important terms of our capital stock, which terms are set forth in our amended and restated certificate of incorporation and amended and restated bylaws.
+This description is not complete and is qualified by reference to the full text of our amended and restated certificate of incorporation and amended and restated bylaws, copies of which are filed as exhibits to the registration statement of which this prospectus is a part, as well as the applicable provisions of the DGCL.

-For a description of the most important terms of the Class A-1 units and Class B-1 units of QL Holdings LLC, as they are expected to be in effect upon the consummation of this offering, see "The reorganization of our corporate structure-Fourth amended and restated limited liability company agreement of QL Holdings LLC."
-We expect to adopt the fourth amended and restated limited liability company agreement of QL Holdings LLC in connection with this offering, and the descriptions of the Class A-1 units and Class B-1 units of QL Holdings LLC in "The reorganization of our corporate structure-Fourth amended and restated limited liability company agreement of QL Holdings LLC" summarize the provisions that are expected to be included in such document.
-These descriptions are not complete and are qualified by reference to the full text of the fourth amended and restated limited liability company agreement of QL Holdings LLC, the form of which is filed as an exhibit to the registration statement of which this prospectus is a part, as well as the applicable provisions of the Delaware Limited Liability Company Act.
+For a description of the most important terms of the Class A-1 units and Class B-1 units of QL Holdings LLC, see "Organizational structure- Fourth amended and restated limited liability company agreement of QL Holdings LLC."
+These descriptions are not complete and are qualified by reference to the full text of the fourth amended and restated limited liability company agreement of QL Holdings LLC, a copy of which is filed as an exhibit to the registration statement of which this prospectus is a part, as well as the applicable provisions of the Delaware Limited Liability Company Act.